pnp/cli-microsoft365/docs/manual/docs/cmd/yammer/network/network-list.md

 ## Examples

-Returns a list of networks to which the current user has access.
+Returns the current user's networks.

 ```sh
 yammer network list
 ```

-Returns a list of networks to which the current user has access including the networks the user is suspended.
+Returns the current user's networks including the networks in which the user is suspsended.

 ```sh
 yammer network list --includeSuspended